 J.D., University of Southern California Law School, 1989

 - Staff editor, U.S.C.
 Journal of Law & Environment

 B.A., English Literature, University of California Los Angeles, 1986

-- U.S. Court of Appeals for the First, Fifth, and Ninth Circuits
+- The U.S. Court of Appeals for the First, Fifth, and Ninth Circuits

-- United States District Courts for the Central, Northern, Eastern, and Southern Districts of California
+- The U.S. Courts for the Central, Northern, Eastern, and Southern Districts of California

 - California (1989)